 The History of SEEDS

-Durham community leader Brenda Brodie had a vision of transforming neighborhoods and lives through gardening, and in 1994 she co-founded South Eastern Efforts Developing Sustainable Spaces, Inc.(SEEDS) with Annice Kenan.
-A two-acre plot in Northeast Central Durham, SEEDS’ current home at Gilbert & Elizabeth Streets, was rented for $1 per year.
+Durham community leader Brenda Brodie had a vision of transforming neighborhoods and lives through gardening, and in 1994 she co-founded South Eastern Efforts Developing Sustainable Spaces, Inc (SEEDS) with Annice Kenan.
+A two-acre plot in Northeast Central Durham, SEEDS’ current home at Gilbert and Elizabeth Streets, was rented for $1 per year.
 This site was originally selected because of its size and proximity to organizations serving the homeless.

 SEEDS’ first partnership was with Phoenix House, a transitional program for homeless men.
 This group, along with many volunteers, cleared the barren plot and planted the first SEEDS garden.
 SEEDS diversified its services by establishing Community Harvest, which was designed to support neighborhoods in their efforts to turn vacant lots into productive, community-controlled spaces.
 With additional help from Americorps VISTA volunteers, the Community Harvest program grew to include seven community gardens and a few school-based gardens.
 SEEDS and other interested participants were able to increase access to locally-grown, organic produce to non-gardeners by supporting the creation of a permanent farmers’ market in the spring of 2000.
 Today the Durham Farmer’s Market is open every Saturday and is located under a permanent pavilion in Durham Central Park.